rattboi/vectrex-cart/README.md

 We're carrying on and pushing forward the amazing work of [Sprite_tm](http://spritesmods.com/?art=veccart&page=1) and his Extreme Vectrex Multicart.
 He posted the code (GPLv3 License) and lots of screens of the PCB/initial schematic, but he never released the PCB.
 It's a great base for an inexpensive and open multicart, for developers and players alike!

+:warning: Please read this NOTICE of Current Development :warning:
+===

+**This project is a work in progress, and is not ready for mass production.**  Please observe the currently [posted issues](https://github.com/technobly/vextreme/issues) and there may be more lurking that are not yet identified.
+The hardware and software is evolving.
+You are free to build any version, contribute and/or follow along.
+Please note that support of these pre-releases will be very limited and if you embark on an epic adventure to build one or a few, you should feel comfortable with this type of embedded hardware and software development.
+There will be road bumps, but the journey is half the fun of the destination.
+When things appear to be stable and we've worked out most of the kinks, we'll change the version to v1.0.
+Only then is it advisable to mass produce.

 3D Renders
 ===